log4cplus

 Latest Project Information

-on GitHub project page or log4cplus wiki there.
+GitHub project page or the log4cplus wiki.
+Please submit bugs,

 Mission statement

-The aim of this project is to develop log4j–like logging framework
+The aim of this project is to develop a log4j-like logging framework for

-for use in (primarily) C++.
+use primarily in C++.
 One of the major design goals is to avoid

 huge dependencies (like Boost) in the core functionality and to use